Want a perfectly sculpted back? Start doing some lat pulldowns and you will get there fast.

 Lower the weights back to starting position to complete a repetition.
 This should be a smooth motion.

-Stand with your feet shoulder width apart for support.
+Start with your feet shoulder width apart for support.
 Hold the exercise band with both arms up and extended in front of you at shoulder height.

 Grip the band with your palms facing down.